 Companies need skilled procurement professionals to fill these gaps.
 To learn more about this rewarding profession, check out ASCM’s new Supply Chain Procurement Certificate.
 The certificate program includes 18-20 hours of education and a comprehensive final exam, all available online.

-And here, read ASCM’s interview with Mike Bunge, CPIM, CSCP, A.P.P., C.P.M., director of global sourcing and materials planning at Libbey Inc. Bunge shares great advice about his own career path and why procurement is such an exciting field.
+And here, read ASCM’s interview with Mike Bunge, CPIM, CSCP, A.P.P., C.P.M., vice president, global supply chain & operations at Hamilton Beach.
+Bunge shares great advice about his own career path and why procurement is such an exciting field.

 ASCM: What led you to a career in supply chain and procurement?